MITLibraries/thing/README.md

 transfers and informs transfer submitters that the application is under maintenance.
 `MAINTENANCE_MESSAGE_TRANSFER` - provides a custom message to transfer submitters if more details are necessary.

+`PLATFORM_NAME`: The value set is added to the header after the MIT Libraries logo.
+The logic and CSS for this comes from our theme gem.

 `PREFERRED_DOMAIN` - set this to the domain you would like to use.
 Any other requests that come to the app will redirect to the root of this domain.
 This is useful to prevent access to herokuapp.com domains as well as any legacy domains